 No beamforming steering matrix is applied to the waveform.
 The Beamformed field in EHT-SIG of an EHT Ranging NDP is always set to 0.

-For transmission of EHT-STFs and EHT-LTFs, if NSTS = NTx, the Q matrix shall be an Identity matrix, and if NSTS < NTx, the Q matrix shall be based on an antenna selection matrix with no antenna swapping.
+(#1323) For transmission of EHT-STFs and EHT-LTFs, if NSS = NTX, the Q matrix shall be an Identity matrix, and if NSS < NTX, the Q matrix shall be based on an antenna selection matrix with no antenna swapping.
 The Q matrix becomes an Identity matrix when all 0 rows are removed.

+The only supported mode is 2x EHT-LTF with 1.6 µs GI.
+The other combinations of EHT-LTF modes and GI duration are disallowed.
+No energy is transmitted during the GI of the EHT-LTF symbols when secure EHT-LTF are used, which is referred to as a zero-power GI.

 Has a Packet Extension (PE) field that is 8 µs in duration.
-No energy is transmitted during the first 1.6 µs of the PE field if the EHT-LTF field is using the secure EHT-LTF, similar to no energy being transmitted during the GI of EHT-LTF symbols.
+No energy is transmitted during the first 1.6 µs of the PE field, if the EHT-LTF field is using the secure EHT-LTF, similar to no energy being transmitted during the GI of EHT-LTF symbols.

 For decoding the EHT-LTF fields, a PHY-RXLTFSEQUENCE.request primitive issued from the MAC provides the LTF_REP, LTF_NSTS, and LTF_OFFSET parameters, which are not encoded in the EHT-SIG, but included in the preceding Ranging NDP Announcement frame.
 The LTF_OFFSET parameter indicates the number of secure EHT-LTF symbols to skip for receiving the corresponding user’s EHT-LTF User Block.